at First Baptist Church Spartanburg

-Monday 9 am - 12 pm Assistance given with food, clothing, utilities, & rent
+Monday 9 am - 12 pm Assistance given with food, clothing, & utilities

 Weds & Fri 9am - 12 pm Food & clothing only

 Assistance with food and clothing will be available Monday, Wednesday, and Friday.
-Limited financial assistance for rent, utility bills, and medication, will be available on Mondays only.
-Written documentation is required for all financial assistance, including a note from a landlord for rent and a new prescription for medications.
+Limited financial assistance for utility bills, and medication, will be available on Mondays only.
+Written documentation is required for all financial assistance, including a new prescription for medications.

 Where To Go

 For food, financial assistance, and men’s clothing, please enter through the lower-back entrance.

 For women’s clothing, children’s clothing, and household items, please enter through the upper-front entrance.